 Job Order Contracting uses a pre-qualified, pre-selected contractor to perform small new construction, remodeling or maintenance work.
-The "on-call" procurement agreement is a renewable multiple year, indefinite delivery, indefinite quantity (IDIQ) contract for construction using fixed price delivery purchase orders based upon pre-established unit prices or competitively obtained subcontractor proposals, applied adjustment factors and previously established mark up rates for overhead and profit.
+The 'on-call' procurement agreement is a renewable multiple year, indefinite delivery, indefinite quantity (IDIQ) contract for construction using fixed price delivery purchase orders based upon pre-established unit prices or competitively obtained subcontractor proposals, applied adjustment factors and perviously established mark up rates for overhead and profit.
 Individual work order amounts generally are capped by statute or institutional preference.
-Total annual cumulative amounts also may be capped
+Total annual cumulative amounts also may be capped established ahead of time and expectations contracts for JOC https://network.aia.org/projectdelivery

-- Fast and timely delivery of projects; not necessary to bid and write separate contracts for each job - · Low overhead cost of construction procurement and delivery - Reduced number of change orders and claims - Standard pricing structure, mark-ups and profit established ahead of time - · Long-term relationship with contractor creates efficient communication and familiarity with owner needs and expectations - Work can be done from complete drawings to napkin sketches to simple written descriptions - JOC contracts can be established for general construction or specific sub-trades/types of work - Owner can access other institutions' procurements and contracts for JOC
+- Fast and timely delivery of projects; not necessary to bid and write separate contracts for each job - Low overhead cost of construction procurement and delivery Reduced number of change orders and claims sketches to simple written descriptions

-- Caps on the value of individual work orders - Can be very difficult to evaluate and manage pricing if based upon unit cost basis.
-Ronald Reagan's rule applies: "trust but verify" - Initial JOC selection and qualifications process can be long, daunting and difficult - Owner and contractor must have skills to manage, evaluate and negotiate the work
+· Long-term relationship with contractor creates efficient

+· Work can be done from complete drawings to napkin

+· JOC contracts can be established for general

+· Caps on the value of individual work orders

+applies: "trust but verify"

+long, daunting and difficult

+evaluate and negotiate the work

+communication and familiarity with owner needs

+construction or specific sub-trades/types of work

+· Owner can access other institutions' procurements and

+· Can be very difficult to evaluate and manage pricing if

+· Initial JOC selection and qualifications process can be

-Schedule sensitive, small, repetitive or simpler work tasks that will arise, but where the specific timing, type, and quantity of work are unknown in advance.
-Projects will have a limited number of trades involved, minimal design requirements and are not especially price sensitive.
+that will arise, but where the specific timing, type, and

+quantity of work are unknown in advance.
+Projects will

+requirements and are not especially price sensitive.